-When Google announced Android 3.0 Honeycomb, they made it clear that this version of Android was designed for tablet computers, and smartphones would be getting a different version of Android as the next version after Android 2.3.
+When Google announced Android 3.0 Honeycomb, they made it clear that this version of Android was designed specifically for tablet computers.
+This strategic move was aimed at optimizing the user experience on larger screens, providing a more robust and visually appealing interface for tablet users.
+However, it was also mentioned that smartphones would be getting a different version of Android as the next iteration after Android 2.3, known as Gingerbread.

-Now some evidence has been found in the Android 3.0 Honeycomb SDK which could suggest that Honeycomb may support smartphones, as the emulator in the SDK can be set for a lower resolution similar to that of a smartphone.
+Interestingly, some evidence has been found in the Android 3.0 Honeycomb SDK that could suggest Honeycomb may support smartphones.
+The emulator in the SDK can be set for a lower resolution, similar to that of a smartphone.
+This discovery has led to speculation that Google might be considering a unified approach for its operating system, where a single version could potentially support both tablets and smartphones with appropriate adjustments.

 via TFTS